sunmockyang/SpiderJukebox/README.md

 art_url: "", # Album cover art url
 duration_ms: 0, # Duration of the media
 force: false # When set to true, a track will be output with the above metdata despite no valid parser being found
+parser_name: nil # Name of the parser that the url should be parsed with.
 ```
-All options above can be set in the options argument and will override the output track's metadata, except `:force`.
+All options above can be set in the options argument and will override the output track's metadata, except `:force`, and `:parser_name`.

 #### Examples
 ##### Get metadata from url